paulaamaya/paulaamaya/README.md

 <h1 align="center">Hello, I'm Paula</h1>
-<p align="center">I am an undergraduate Computer Science and Mathematics student.</p>

-My work is currently focused on creating optimal solutions within our current computing ecosystem while also exploring the frontiers of its evolution.
+My work lies at the intersection of machine learning and cybersecurity, with a focus on building secure and intelligent systems.
+I also explore computer graphics as a creative way to apply the math behind visual computing.
 My main areas of interest are:

-- Programming languages and logic
+- Anomaly detection in cybersecurity
-- Numerical analysis
+- Numerical methods

 I am driven by the pursuit of bridging the gap between theory and real-world application, specifically transforming abstract concepts into practical tools  Here's what I'm up to these days!

-- 👩🏻‍💻 I’m currently working on **computational group theory**
+- 👩🏻‍💻 I’m currently working on **numerical integration for graphics simulations**
 - 📑 I’m currently learning **functional programming**
-- 💡 I’m looking to collaborate on **computational algebra projects**
+- 💡 I’m looking to collaborate on **applied machine learning for security solutions**

 <h3 align="center">Let's Get In Touch:</h3>
 <div align="center">